Ivan Moody: Early life

 Moody was born Ivan Lewis Greening in Denver, Colorado.
 Growing up, he lived in several smaller cities in the area, including Arvada, Castle Rock, Lakewood, Wheat Ridge, and Northglenn.
-He said he spent a few summers with his grandmother in La Crosse, Wisconsin.
+He said he spent a few summers with his grandmother in Wisconsin.
 "My grandmother put me in choir when I was about seven years old.
 I was only in it about two or three years.
 Music's always been real close to my heart.
 Like anybody else, there were ups and downs in my life and music just always seemed to be consistent, so it was easy to latch on to.
 I started singing in bands when I was 16 years old.
 They used to kick me out of bars after my set was done."

 Career

-Moody moved to Los Angeles in 2001, adopting the surname of Billy Moody, who had married his mother and was "like a father to me."
-(The Jasta Show - Episode 28 39m00s).
-In L.A. he joined his first band called Toiz.
+Moody moved to Los Angeles in 2001, adopting the surname of Billy Moody, who had married his mother and was "like a father to me".
+There, he joined his first band called Toiz.
 The band played a few shows around the Los Angeles area in 2002 and made a demo which was not released.
-The following year, he joined the nu metal band Motograter.
-They released their self-titled studio album on June 24, 2003.
-They gained some mainstream success playing the second stage at Ozzfest 2003 and touring with bands like Korn, Disturbed, Marilyn Manson, Nothingface, Slipknot, Mushroomhead, and Killswitch Engage.
+The following year, Moody joined the nu metal band Motograter.
+They released their self-titled studio album in May 2003, and gained some mainstream success playing the second stage at Ozzfest 2003 and touring with bands like Korn, Disturbed, Marilyn Manson, Nothingface, Slipknot, Mushroomhead, and Killswitch Engage.
 Motograter went on a hiatus in 2005 but played a one-time reunion show in 2006 at the Delicious Rox Festival.
 Moody also made songs with old roommates and family members, Ryan Morrow (bass), Bill Stonebraker (guitar), and Jim "Dugan" Demongey (drums), calling themselves Black Blood Orchestra.

-Moody joined the heavy metal band Five Finger Death Punch and his side project Ghost Machine released their debut self-titled album on July 26, 2005.
-Ghost Machine released their second album, Hypersensitive, on November 21, 2006.
+Moody joined the heavy metal band Five Finger Death Punch and his side project Ghost Machine released their self-titled debut album in July 2005.
+Ghost Machine released their second album, Hypersensitive, in November 2006.
 In the same year, Five Finger Death Punch entered the studio to record their debut album at Next Level Studios and Complex Studios in Los Angeles with Steve Bruno and Mike Sarkisyan.
 The album was produced by guitarist Zoltan Bathory and drummer Jeremy Spencer and was mixed by former Machine Head and Soulfly guitarist Logan Mader.